 Remote Work

-In March 2020, the world shut down from Covid 19.
+In March 2020, the world shut down from Covid-19.
 In May 2020, I started a new job as a remote manager at FB.
-Here are my thoughts
+Here are my thoughts.

 The Good

-• We get better at flexiblity
+• We get better at flexibility

 • We get better at communicating